-There’s never been a point in our history when our networks have needed more protection.
+There’s never been a point in our history when our networks have needed more protection from security vulnerability.
 With recent projections putting the cost of cybercrime at more than $6 trillion annually by 2021, it’s integral that businesses protect themselves from hackers with a layered cybersecurity approach.

 Any business that relies on out-of-date cybersecurity tools will quickly find they’re no match for sophisticated modern hackers who continually change their techniques in response to evolving IT security trends.